Tejaas886702844/Parking/README.md

 4. Run all the cells of Colab Code (Runtime as GPU)
 5. For running cell 6 if you face any issues, please create a roboflow account for accessing their dataset.
 An api will be assigned which you can use in the code.
 6. While running 18th cell note where the results are saved

-o	Modify the save path variable with the value on 20th cell.
+7. Modify the save path variable with the value on 20th cell.
 Note: keep the .mp4 same as your sources .mp4 name

-o	Same goes while running the cell 22nd and 24th cell. o	Note: If you get an error while downloading any files from drive please use the file given on github o	predict.py file is uploaded o	cars.mp4 file is uploaded o	demo.mp4 file is uploaded
+8. Same goes while running the cell 22nd and 24th cell.

+o	Note: If you get an error while downloading any files from drive please use the file given on github o	predict.py file is uploaded o	cars.mp4 file is uploaded o	demo.mp4 file is uploaded

-7. For Hadoop Part:
+9. For Hadoop Part:
 Install Hadoop HDFS on your local machine:
 a.
 Delete the files in datanode folder
 b.
 Delete the files in namenode folder